sayon-sm/simple_calc/README.md

 # Unconventional calculator

-## this is a practice project to learn
+## This is a practice project to learn

 - JavaScript syntax
 - functions